aleMessoMale/sample-routing/readme.md

 For testing purpose, you can use a Rest Client as [PostMan][] and call the subsequent URL with the GET Http Verb: *http://localhost:8080/rest-integration-sample/services/web/v1/currency-countries-info?pageSize=10&pageNumber=5*

-This is an example of paginated response and returns the fifth page and the page will have a size of ten elements.
+This is an example of paginated response and returns the fifth page and the page will have a size of ten elements, calling the version v1 of the web service for the web channel.

 Pagination (and the relative URL Variables pageSize and pageNumber) is optional.
 If no pagination is provided, all values are returned.